+telephonenumber

-telephone-number A telephone number consisting of digits, dashes, and special characters.
-The permitted special characters are: 0 through 9 / (separator used for automatic call units that have a second dial tone detect) E (optional end-of-number indicator) D (one-second delay.
-Used for European modems and automatic call units that require built-in delays) (defined by the local telephone system) (defined by the local telephone system) The maximum length permitted (including both digits and dashes) is 30 characters.
+A telephone number consisting of digits, dashes, and special characters.
+The permitted special characters are:

+0 through 9

+/ (separator used for automatic call units that have a second dial tone detect)

+D (one-second delay.
+Used for European modems and automatic call units that require built-in delays)

+(defined by the local telephone system)

+(defined by the local telephone system)

+The maximum length permitted (including both digits and dashes) is 30 characters.
 Provided that YES was entered in response to the DIAL FACILITY prompt during system configuration, this telephone number will be displayed at the operator's console of your HP 3000 and the operator will then establish the telephone connection by dialing that number at the modem.
 (When the autodial feature is present in your system, the number provided here is dialed automatically.)
-The default telephone number is the one entered in response to the PHONE NUMBER prompt during system configuration. local-id-sequence A string of ASCII characters contained within quotation marks.
+The default telephone number is the one entered in response to the PHONE NUMBER prompt during system configuration.

+localidsequence

+A string of ASCII characters contained within quotation marks.
 If you wish to use a quotation mark within an ASCII string, use two successive quotation marks.
 The maximum number of ASCII characters allowed in the string is 16.

 The supplied string of ASCII characters defines the ID sequence that will be sent from your HP 3000 to the remote HP 3000 when you attempt to establish the telephone connection.
-The default value is the ASCII string entered in response to the LOCAL ID SEQUENCE prompt during system configuration. remote-id-sequence Same format as local-id-sequence.
+The default value is the ASCII string entered in response to the LOCAL ID SEQUENCE prompt during system configuration.

+remoteidsequence

+Same format as localidsequence.

 The supplied strings of ASCII characters define those remote HP 3000 ID sequences that will be considered valid during an attempt to establish the telephone connection.
 If the remote HP 3000 does not send a valid ID sequence, the telephone connection is terminated.
 The default set of remote ID sequences consists of the ASCII strings entered in response to the REMOTE ID SEQUENCE prompt during system configuration.

+SELECT

-SELECT The SELECT parameter is the equivalent of PHNUM for X.21 switched lines.
-The selection-signal-sequence , SELECT's equivalent of a phone number, must be a string of 1 to 30 alphanumeric and/or special characters.
+The SELECT parameter is the equivalent of PHNUM for X. 21 switched lines.
+The selectionsignal sequence, SELECT's equivalent of a phone number, must be a string of 1 to 30 alphanumeric and/or special characters.

+:DSLINE

 It must be delimited between two identical special characters.
-If the specified selection-signal-sequence is less than 30 characters, it will be padded at the end with blanks.
-The selection-signal-sequence can be given as one or more blanks to indicate you wish to use the direct dial facility.
-(You must subscribe to it through your X. 21 network.)
-The SELECT parameter value takes precedence over that specified in the configuration data base. command is issued from a session.
+If the specified selectionsignal sequence is less than 30 characters, it will be padded at the end with blanks.
+The selectionsignal sequence can be given as one or more blanks to indicate you wish to use the direct dial facility.
+(You must subscribe to it through your X.21 network.)
+The SELECT parameter value takes precedence over that specified in the configuration data base.

+QUEUE

+This parameter allows your request to be queued when the X.21 network connection you wish to open is already in use.
+Your call will be connected as soon as the circuit is free.
 If another user is already queued, and you issue a :DSLINE command that allows queueing, a message will be printed telling you that you are queued behind a previous request.
+The default condition is NOQUEUE.

+NOQUEUE

+This parameter deactivates queueing when you are opening an X.21 line.
+If the line is already in use when your :DSLINE is issued, your call request will not be completed when the ciruit becomes available.
+This is the default condition.